ThePhD/ThePhD.github.io/_posts/2019-07-23-Proxy Containers in C++.markdown

 #### Option 1: Cheat

 Just go back to using `iterator`.
 Sure, nobody will be able to use the `insert` algorithm with a `const_iterator` (which will come from a lot of places), but it does eliminate the concern entirely.
-This is the lazy way to do it and likely will not go over well if put in a real C++ proposal to have these types standardized with LEWG.
+This is the lazy way to do it and likely will not go over well if put in a real C++ proposal to have these types standardized.
+Library Evolution Working Group (+ Incubator) would have a field day kicking this kind of thing around ...!

 #### Option 2: Conform to the `std::` interface